What to Know Before Using African Black Soap

-This hand-made African bar soap is made of natural ingredients that have very good effects on oily and acne-prone skin, though certain soaps can also be good for severely dry skin.
+This hand-made African bar soap is made of natural ingredients that have excellent effects on oily and acne-prone skin, though certain soaps can also be good for severely dry skin.
 According to dermatologist Patel, natives have used the African black soap bar for centuries.
 It’s sourced from raw farm produce in Western Africa.

 Traditionally, it’s been used as a face soap, shampoo, and body bar.
 The unique black color comes from the ashes in the soap.
 African black soap ingredients include the ashes of plantain skins or palm leaves, palm oil, cocoa pod powder, honey, Shea butter, coconut oil, and water.
 One way to find out if you have a real African black soap is to pay attention to its texture – if it’s rough, you have the real deal, if not, your soup is most likely synthetic.

 However, plants can never grow the same and since this product is plant-based it means batches can vary even if you buy from the same brand.
 In other words, if one batch is perfect for your skin, another may not be that suitable for your skin type due to an increased amount of a certain ingredient.

 Here are some of the most significant benefits of African black soap:

 - It possesses antibacterial properties – the strong antibacterial properties make it an amazing natural cleanser that can substitute any chemical-laden product of this kind.